-RAC and SEAC note that the Dossier Submitter proposes to monitor the results of the implementation of the restriction by measuring the concentration of the sum of the 18 indicator PAHs in clay targets.
+RAC and SEAC note that the Dossier Submitter propose to monitor the results of the implementation of the restriction by measuring the concentration of the sum of the indicator PAHs in clay targets.

-RAC and SEAC consider the restriction monitorable in principle.
+RAC and SEAC consider the restriction generally monitorable.
 Clay targets can easily be collected from manufacturers, retailers or shooting ranges and analysed.